-Title Role & Responsibilities Director of High School This position will oversee matters related to planning, development, budgeting, implementation, Transition & Dual compliance with rules and regulations, monitoring, and evaluation of programs and activities.
-The Enrollment director serves as the liaison between high school partners and Cañada College to ensure that current and future dual enrollment courses and activities meet CCAP requirements and comply with established standards, laws, codes, rules, regulations, policies, and procedures.
-The primary responsibility of the Dual Enrollment Program Services Coordinator is to support the Program Services Coordinator outreach, recruitment, on-boarding, and continued success of prospective and current Dual Enrollment students.
+Title Role & Responsibilities Director of High School Transition & Dual Enrollment This position will oversee matters related to planning, development, budgeting, implementation, compliance with rules and regulations, monitoring, and evaluation of programs and activities.
+The director serves as the liaison between high school partners and Cañada College to ensure that current and future dual enrollment courses and activities meet CCAP requirements and comply with established standards, laws, codes, rules, regulations, policies, and procedures.
+Program Services Coordinator The primary responsibility of the Dual Enrollment Program Services Coordinator is to support the outreach, recruitment, on-boarding, and continued success of prospective and current Dual Enrollment students.
 This position will be a critical role for on-site and virtual orientation and support to students, their families, and our school-site/campus partners.
-The PSC will report directly to the Director of High School Transition & Dual Enrollment and will work closely with the Cañada College Dual Enrollment team and our Dual Enrollment liaisons for feeder school districts within our community and region.
+The PSC will report directly to the Director of High School Transition & Dual Enrollment liaisons for feeder school districts within our community and region.
 Retention Specialist The Retention Specialists will be crucial during the onboarding process to serve our Latinx and AANAPISI communities.
 By onboarding our retention specialists, we are ensuring that all incoming students complete Cañada matriculation steps, are enrolled in their classes, and have the necessary technology and resources to be successful in their college class.
 In addition, the Retention Specialist refers students to the appropriate student services and assists in navigating campus technology.
 The Retention Specialists will also be a liaison for high school instructors and campus faculty to provide interventions for our students requiring additional classroom assistance support.
 The Retention Specialists role will increase successful course completion and semester to semester persistence.

-Student Ambassadors close equity gaps through program engagement.
+Student Ambassadors Student Ambassadors close equity gaps through program engagement.
 Ambassadors spread awareness of student resources, campus life, study tools, and other relevant information through social media platforms and classroom visits.
 Hiring Student Ambassadors will support the district wide plans for expansion over the next five years.